moisterrific/NPCBlocker2/README.md

 - Banning a segmented enemy (like worm types) is kind of glitchy, if you ban a body part of their segment, they will still spawn but die almost instantly afterwards, banning the head part prevents the spawn completely.
 - I've not completely tested this against more specific instances such as bosses with multiple parts (moon lord?).

-## Notes
-- I plan on adding more features to this plugin down the road, such as listing the current amount of banned NPCs and optionally ban NPCs based on a specific threshold (for example: allow no more than 5 wraiths to exist in the world).
-- Also maybe develop this into a more robust plugin where NPCs can be banned based on number of votes, game time, progression level, etc.

 ## How to Build
 1. Download the source code.
 2. Open the `.sln` file.
-3. Check the references are all correct and up to date.
+3. Check to make sure the references are all correct and up to date.
 4. Build.

+## Notes
+- I plan on adding more features to this plugin down the road, such as listing the current amount of banned NPCs and optionally ban NPCs based on a specific threshold (for example: allow no more than 5 wraiths to exist in the world).
+- Also maybe develop this into a more robust plugin where NPCs can be banned based on number of votes, game time, progression level, etc.
+- The original version was very outdated with the last update in 2015.
+I did the best I could to update it to work with the latest TShock/Terraria versions and fixed most if not all of the problems with the original, such as only being able to input NPC ID, inadequate command output messages, and more.
+- Still, despite all these issues Olink did a great job because I totally wouldn't be able to make something like this from scratch.

 ## Original plugin info
 https://github.com/Olink/NPCBlocker